Vietnam.vn - Nền tảng quảng bá Việt Nam

 My family owned a Tam Ky fabric shop since the French period.
 My mother had a list of people who owed money for goods and migrated to the South in 1954.

 One night I invited Luong to a house, they were probably surprised.
-But I avoided talking about the debt and told him that his mother told him to come and visit her if he was confused.
+But I avoided talking about the debt and told him his mother told him to come and visit me if he was confused.

-Neither of us knew what to do except drink tea, eat cookies, and talk.
-When I left, although I thought about what my mother had said, I felt embarrassed and didn't go back.
-They didn't come to find me either.
+Neither of us knew what to do except drink tea, eat biscuits and talk.
+On the way home, although I thought about my mother’s words, I felt embarrassed so I didn’t go back.
+They didn’t come to see me either.

-Thinking back to the North-South meeting that year, I think of the emotions before that historic moment, the people of Hanoi did not express themselves loudly, but were just happy and excited.
+Thinking back to the North-South meeting that year, I think of the emotions before that historic moment, the people of Hanoi did not express them loudly, but only happily.
 That was the reality of war.

-Hanoians were disappointed several times, like in 1968 when they thought victory was imminent, then the 12 days and nights of December 1972 when they were devastated by B-52 bombs still shocked them, so perhaps the news of victory made people feel down, not as overwhelming as the media later recreated.
+Hanoians were disappointed several times, like in 1968 when they thought victory was imminent, then the 12 days and nights of December 1972 being devastated by B-52 bombs still shocked them, so perhaps the news of victory made people feel down, not expressed in a loud voice as the media later recreated.

 -----------------------------------------------------------------------